CLooker/my-reads/README.md

 Search for books by clicking the add button (bottom, right corner).
 A search bar will render.
 If you choose to add a book to a shelf, this will update the state of that shelf in real time.
 You can also return to the root directory and see your newly added books.

+### Jest

+I am starting to add tests.
+If you want to run them, while in the root directory, type `npm test` or `yarn test`.

 ### Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.